eldun/eldun.github.io/_drafts/artic-art-fetcher.md

 ## <a id="the-idea"></a>The Idea

-My plan is to create a simple python3 GUI for automatically downloading and managing images in a folder to be used by Windows' slideshow feature.
+My plan is to create a simple python GUI for automatically downloading and managing images in a folder to be used by Windows' slideshow feature.
 I'd like to allow the user to perform robust queries with parameters such as:

 - time period
 - type of art